rogerdahl/striprouter-cpp/README.md

 * Some designs, such as [Rasperry Pi "Hats"](https://shop.pimoroni.com/collections/hats) require a double row header on the edge of the board.
 In the case of the Raspberry Pi, this is a 2x20 pin header.
 In order to connect to the outer header pins, the router must go around the header and use board area on the outer side for wires and traces, which makes it impossible for the header to be at the edge of the board.
 The more connections are required for the outer row, the further in on the board the header must be located.

   Depending on the physical requirements for the final board, this may be acceptable.
-If it's not, you can enable the double header to stay at the edge of the board by connecting the outer pins with insulated wire.
-To do this, you have several options:
+If it's not, you may be able to keep the double header at the edge of the board with one of these options:

-  1) Leave the outer row connections out of the circuit description altogether and create direct point-to-point connections for them at solder time.
+    * Leave the connections to the outer row of the header out of the circuit description, so that the router does not know about them.
+Then, create direct point-to-point connections for them at solder time.

-  2) Keep the outer row connections in the circuit description and use the resulting routes as hints on how to best create your connections.
+    * Keep the outer row connections in the circuit description and use the resulting routes as hints on how to best create your connections.

-  3) Represent the double header with two single headers in the circuit description.
+    * Represent the double header with two single headers in the circuit description.
 Put one single header at the actual location of the inner row of the double header and put the other in another location on the board.
 The opposite side may be best.
 The router can then route directly to each of the single row headers without using area outside the headers.
 At solder time, connect the outer row of the double header to the row of points that were used by the router.
 Using an insulated flat cable can be convenient.
 Old IDE and floppy cables work well for this.

+    * Determine which pins you will be using on the header and remove the unused pins before soldering the header to the board (making sure to keep enough pins that the header can be fastened properly).
+Then, configure the removed pins as `Don't Care` in the `.circuit` file.
+The router will then be able to reach the pins in the outer row by going past the `Don't Care` pins.

 * Bonus: If you zoom in far enough, you get free modern art, such as [this](./art.png) :)

 ### Implementation